semanticarts/ontology-toolkit/README.md

 #### Actions

 Actions are executed in the order they are listed.
-Each action must have an `action` attribute, which can be one of the following values:
+Each action must have an `action` attribute.

+##### Basic File Manipulation
 - `mkdir`, which requires a `directory` attribute to specify the path of the directory to be created (only if it doesn't already exist)
 - `copy`, which copies files into the bundle, and supports the following arguments: